Qlik-PE/DbLoadgen/datasets/README.md

 ## Dataset: test

 This is a simple dataset that is useful for smoke testing connections.
 Its simplicity  also makes it useful for testing code changes against h2.
+This dataset is not located here, but rather stored as a resource in the "common" module.